google/deepvariant/docs/deepvariant-build-test.md

 cloud computing platform like Google Cloud Engine.

-First install the [Google Cloud SDK](https://cloud.google.com/sdk/downloads), because we will need to use its `gsutil` command to fetch some dependencies.
+First install the [Google Cloud SDK](https://cloud.google.com/sdk/downloads), because we will need to use its `gcloud storage` command to fetch some dependencies.

 The `build-prereq.sh` command below will install a number of system packages to fulfill DeepVariant's prerequisites (using apt-get and pip, invoked via sudo).